LukeMS/keltor/rst/index.rst

 * **River Barge**: This can be anything from a raft of lashed logs to a flat bottomed boat for cargo.
 Barges rely on the current and the use of poles to steer when going down stream.
 A simple collapsible mast and sail provide locomotion for upstream travel, which can be very slow.
 Again poles are used to guide and push the craft.
 This type of vessel is practically useless on the open sea but a lake is another matter.
 Cargo is stored on the main deck, out in the open.
 Tarps are used to cover and protect such cargo.
 A small tent like aft cabin is the all purpose crew area (mess, sleeping area, and so on).

 * **Ice Raider**: It resembles a viking longboat.
 Having a long slim body, a single mast, oars, a ram and limited ice breaking ability make this perfect for the Ice Sea.
-The Mako tribe uses them to raid shipping lanes in the northern parts of the Inner Sea.
+The Mako tribe uses them to raid shipping lanes in the northern parts of the `Inner Sea`_.
 While it can travel on many rivers, it is often used in open water.
 These vessels have two levels including the main deck so cargo space is at a minimum.
 The main deck has space for the the rowers, twelve on each side.
 This leaves the rest of the crew to operate the sail, rudder, and perform any other needed duties.

 * **Merchant Girth**: This wide body design is favored by merchants for it's cargo capacity.
 One or two masts and a bank of oars on each side make this a craft for hauling large loads at a slow and steady pace.
 They can navigate rivers as well as coastal waters with equal ease.
 Typically having three levels, including the main deck, the lowest level is all cargo space.
 The next level is crew space and rower stations (35 on each side) and secondary cargo.
 There is often a small aft cabin on the main deck which is subdivided for use by the captain and mates or paying passengers.